meridiaz/MLOps-Evaluation/index.md

 As you can see pipelines are a key concept, they provide a way to automated and modularize task in order to build flexible, reusable, easy-to-use and debug code.

-For further reading please check full the end-of-degree dissertation.
+For further reading please check bachelor thesis above button.

 ### Use cases